Demat account is not required to start forex trading in India as you won’t get delivery of forex in your account at the end of the day.

 #1.
 Leverage

 Forex brokerage houses provide a varying amount of leverage in a range of 50:1 to as high as 300:1.
 Leverage allows you to make large gains with a small investment.
-However, losses are also amplified in case the trades go wrong.
+However, losses are also bigger if the trades go wrong.

 #2.
 Commissions and Fees